arkobnrjee/vetty-internship-application-project/README.md

 # Prerequisites

-To run this project, the user should install git, pip3, and venv (virtual environment for Python 3).
+To run this project, the user should install git, pip, and venv (virtual environment for Python 3).

 # Steps to Run
-1. Download this project and run it in venv (a virtual environment).
+1. Download this project and run it in a virtual environment with venv.
-2. Install requirements.txt using pip3.
+2. Install requirements.txt using pip.
 3. Run app.py with Python 3 (this was installed in the previous step).
 4. Open the locally hosted web server link given by app.py to make get queries.
 6. For instructions regarding specifics, such as query parameters, check the documentation of app.py.